ppizarror/pygame-menu/readme.content.md

-Python library that can create a Menu on Pygame, Supports:
+Python library that can create a Menu on Pygame, supports:

 1. Textual menus
 2. Textual menus + buttons